insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamic GP/2022-07-02-dynamic-gp.md

 customers that are present in DynamiC GP.
 Select any `CustomerNo` from `CUSTNMBR` column and put it in the agent.

 - Open `Dynamics GP` with valid `Company Name`, `UserId` and `Password`.
 From the dashboard navigate to `Sales -> Cards -> Customer`.
-As the Customer Maintenance dialog box opens up, click on the lookup icon beside the Customet Id text box.
+As the Customer Maintenance dialog box opens up, click on the lookup icon beside the Customer Id text box.
 The `Customers and Prospects` opens up, showing you all the customers that are currently available in the application along with the Customer Id.
 Click on any `Customer Id` and the details will be available.